pineunity/apmec/doc/source/contributor/policy_actions_framework.rst

 Tacker Policy Framework
 =======================

-This section will introduce framework for tacker policy actions.
+This section will introduce framework for apmec policy actions.

 * Introduction
 * How to write a new policy action